bytesoftio/use-value/readme.md

 ## Description

-This package provides a React integration integration for [@bytesoftio/value](https://github.com/bytesoftio/value).
+This package provides a React integration for [@bytesoftio/value](https://github.com/bytesoftio/value).

 ## useValue

-This helper can be used to hook up a value inside acomponent.
+This helper can be used to hook up a value inside a component.

 ```tsx
 import React from "react"